 Potato Chip Clusters Recipe

-- 9 ounces white baking chocolate, melted
+- 9 ounces white baking chocolate, chopped

 - 2 cups coarsely crushed ridged potato chips